Forum Final Response

 The next group of writers asks economics to be both methodologically and institutionally diverse.
 In response to the Complexity Economists, we would say that many of their criticisms have already penetrated mainstream economics.
 Economists are integrating new approaches to human behavior (from neuroscience to networks to norms) with models of economic decision making, and they are incorporating a wide variety of heterogeneity into economic models.
-Heterogeneity has proven central for “noising up” models of general and partial equilibrium to allow them to account for real-world phenomena.
+Heterogeneity has proven central for “noising up” models of general and partial equilibrium, to allow them to account for real-world phenomena.
 Heterogeneous and distributional impacts of policies (e.g., fiscal and monetary policy, unionization, or taxes) are regularly studied, and macro implications are considered.

-We suspect what the authors don’t like is the particular analytic tools that economists currently use to handle these issues.
+We suspect what the authors do not like is the particular analytic tools that economists currently use to handle these issues.
 Although economists have adopted evolutionary game theory and have incorporated a wide variety of behavioral features into standard models, the benchmark models almost always incorporate agent optimization in some form or another; explicit out-of-equilibrium dynamics are rarely considered.
 Seeing everything through the lens of constrained optimization is, well, constraining.
-But it is also quite powerful for thinking about the kinds of intentional behavior that are distinctive to human interactions.
+But it is also quite powerful for thinking about the kinds of intentional behaviors that are distinctive to human interactions.
 We do not claim that mainstream tools are superior or the only valuable ones—merely that they are useful.
 We are open to policy analyses that are produced using “complexity economics,” and we hope that members of the group will join us in producing them.

 We can be committed to the possibility of a pragmatic social science and still see it as a valuable tool for democratic polities.

 As for their charge that mainstream economics is not engaging in “systems thinking,” we are doubtful that this is correct.
 Is everything connected?
 Yes, obviously, and economists’ general equilibrium analysis makes this plenty clear.
-Indeed some of the most beautiful economics comes from finding unanticipated connections between social phenomena.
+Indeed, some of the most beautiful economics comes from finding unanticipated connections between social phenomena.
 Is the best way of analyzing such complicated systems to build computational models with chaotic dynamics?
 Are there important and well-documented strange attractors in the real economy?
 We are not sure, but we think it is possible to build on the insights from existing economic models, in addition to developing new frameworks of the “systems”-type.

 In his response, Marshall Steinbaum argues that claiming the scientific method as our ally makes us sociologically vulnerable to hierarchical “harmful pathologies” that are embedded in the profession.
-The elevation of human capital, tastes, and biological comparative advantage in 1960s economics, for example, made it a fertile garden for all of Hirschman’s Rhetoric of Reaction, with an endless stream of arguments for why attempts to improve the lot of the poorest (or non-white people or women) are doomed to fail or backfire.
+The elevation of human capital, tastes, and biological comparative advantage in 1960s economics, for example, made it a fertile garden for all of Albert Hirschman’s Rhetoric of Reaction, with an endless stream of arguments for why attempts to improve the lot of the poorest (or non-white people or women) are doomed to fail or backfire.
 Not unrelatedly, in socializing prospective economists, economics fetishizes a combative attitude, mathematical prowess, and cultural signifiers of “smarts” in graduate students, creating inhospitable environments for underrepresented minorities and women.
 This should all be fixed, both institution by institution and in the field as a whole.

 But we think the profession’s attachment to empirical results is real.
 The testimonials to the deeply missed Alan Krueger reveal how recent and radical this attachment is.
 Even as some tributes to Krueger resist his findings (with David Card and Lawrence Katz) that minimum wage increases may not curtail employment, they all acknowledge how deeply influential these findings were for the profession.
 Earlier economists were not as principled in their commitment to empirical evidence, as evidenced by George Stigler’s 1947 dismissal of Richard Lester’s survey work on the minimum wage.

 Today, theories about how humans interact do not have to be ideological posturing for rich donors nor succor for partisans.
 We can be committed to the possibility of a pragmatic social science and still see it as a valuable tool for democratic polities.
-An economics anchored on a diversity of models, with evidence used to sort among them, is better economics.
+An economics anchored in a diversity of models, with evidence used to sort among them, is better economics.
 It is not an obviously ideological project.
-There will be empirical evidence that is inconclusive or eventually proved wrong, and there will be findings that are uncomfortable for both left and right.
+There will be empirical evidence that is inconclusive or eventually proven wrong, and there will be findings that are uncomfortable for both the left and right.
 As with any historical science, economics needs a proper balance between theory and empirical evidence.
-The recent movement towards greater empiricism strikes us as moving the discipline closer to the right balance.
+The recent movement toward greater empiricism strikes us as moving the discipline closer to the right balance.

 • • •